Tara Road (film): Production

-Tara Road is the fourth of Maeve Binchy’s novels to be adapted for film or television.
-Binchy stated that although she once swapped her London home for one in Sydney, Australia, the story was not autobiographical, explaining, "nothing would be duller than reading about two happily married, settled couples, which is what we and they were."
-However, the experience inspired the premise of the novel.
-She praised the film’s screenwriters for condensing her 600-page book into a 109-page screenplay.
+Tara Road is the fourth Maeve Binchy novel to be adapted for film or television.
+Binchy said she once swapped her house in London to stay in Sydney, Australia, but that the story was not autobiographical "because nothing would be duller than reading about two happily married, settled couples, which is what we and they were", although the trip did inspire the story.
+She praised the screenwriters for condensing her 600 page novel into a 109-page script.

-When asked by the filmmakers which part of Dublin she envisioned for the fictional Tara Road, Binchy gave them a real location, but due to logistical challenges, the production team selected a different area with a similar appearance.
-The Kenilworth Square area in Rathgar, Dublin, was ultimately chosen to represent Tara Road.
-Other Dublin locations included Caviston’s deli and restaurant in Glasthule.
+The filmmakers asked Binchy which location in Dublin she had been thinking of for Tara Road and she told them but the real location proved impractical and they instead found a different location like the one she had in mind.
+The Kenilworth Square area of Rathgar, Dublin, was the location of titular Tara Road.
+Caviston's deli and restaurant in Glasthule, Dublin, was used for filming.

-Scenes set in Connecticut were filmed over three weeks in Cape Town, South Africa.
+Filming took place in Cape Town, South Africa, for three weeks for the scenes set in Connecticut.

 Release

-Tara Road premiered at the Savoy Cinema in Dublin on September 29, 2005.
+The film premiered at the Savoy Cinema, Dublin, on September 29, 2005.

 Reception

 Critical response

-Tara Road received mixed reviews from critics.
-Michael Dwyer of The Irish Times described the film as a "sketchy, conventional melodrama," stating it "has the distinct whiff of a movie made for export" and lacks the realistic grounding of Circle of Friends (1995).
-He criticized the adaptation for leaving "gaps in the narrative and characterization."
-Padraic McKiernan of the Irish Independent praised the lead actress's star presence but found the film's ending farcical.
+Michael Dwyer of The Irish Times called it a "sketchy, conventional melodrama" and said the film "has the distinct whiff of a movie made for export, and it lacks the realistic grounding of the only earlier Binchy film, Circle of Friends (1995)."
+Dwyer was critical of the adaptation from the book, as the editing had left "gaps in the narrative and characterisation."

+Padraic McKiernan of the Irish Independent was positive about MacDowell's star quality, but found the ending farcical.
+Aoife Redmond of Film Ireland called it "the kind of film that doesn't take a lot of concentration, but in the end you'll be glad you watched it."